How to Make a Cartoon: A Complete Production Guide

 Set approval gates before animation gets expensive

-Once a scene is cleaned up, colored, and composited, every note costs more because several departments may need to reopen the file.
-Strong teams prevent that by setting review gates that focus on one type of decision at a time.
+The cheapest revision happens early.
+Once a scene is cleaned up, colored, and composited, every note costs more because several departments may have to reopen the file.
+Strong teams prevent that by setting gates that each focus on one kind of decision:

 - Blocking: scene timing, key poses, camera direction, overall performance